 2001 Main Street

 Buffalo, NY 14208

-Here at Canisius College, we are very excited about our Anthrozoology Master’s Program, and we are seeking others who share our passion for human-animal studies.
-We are delighted that you are considering applying, and we look forward to reading your essays as a way of learning about you.
+Here at Canisius University, we are very excited about our Anthrozoology Master’s Program, and we are seeking others who share our passion for human-animal studies.
+We are delighted that you are considering applying, and we look forward to reading your personal statement as a way of learning about you.